5 On-The-Go Grills for Your Big Game-Day Tailgate

 Camp Chef Tailgater Combo

 The Tailgater Combo provides every imaginable cooking surface in a foldable, modular package.
 It features two cast aluminum burners that throw out an impressive 30,000BTU.
 Despite that power, the heat is easy to regulate.
-Place the cast-iron griddle on top of a burner, and you can make eggs and bacon for an army; place the BBQ box on a burner, and you’ve turned this camp stove on steroids into a steak-searing machine that converts flame into infrared heat.
-For packing and storage, the 36-pound stove’s legs fold faster than the Mets’ infield.
+Place the cast-iron griddle on top of a burner, and you can make eggs and bacon for an entire team; place the BBQ box on a burner, and you’ve turned this camp stove on steroids into a steak-searing machine that converts flame into infrared heat.
+For packing and storage, the 36-pound stove’s legs collapse faster than the Falcons’ Super Bowl dreams.

-The Biolite Basecamp takes the heat from burning twigs and branches and converts it to electricity.
+Okay, admittedly the Biolite Basecamp is a little more woods than parking lot, but it’ll get the job done ⏤ and save space to boot.
+The Biolite actually takes the heat from burning wood and converts it to electricity.
 That electricity powers a fan to further fuel wood combustion and help you cook up to eight burgers at a time.
 (It also charges a 5W lithium ion battery that can juice your cell phone or tablet and powers a gooseneck LED light to illuminate nighttime food prep.)
 A flick of a switch turns the grilling flame into a burner flame suitable for boiling or egg-cooking and it does all this without fossil fuels.
 Foldable legs keep the unit off the ground, and an ash tray prevents the Basecamp from leaving a charred spot behind.